 Teaching Art at Templars Primary School

-In KS2 pupils are encouraged to use a sketchbook to record and document the creative process.
-They can be used to gather inspiration, explore different art media, record responses and evaluate.
-This will be modelled and supported by class teachers until children build up to using them more independently in years 5 and 6.
+In KS2 pupils are encouraged to use a sketchbook to further gather and document inspiration, explore and take risks, and annotate and evaluate ideas and techniques.
+This is modelled and supported by the Subject Leader as children build up to using their sketchbooks more independently in Years 5 and 6.
 This provides a space for children to freely express themselves and build confidence in their own ability.

-We envision that with a secure knowledge of our Art curriculum, pupils will develop skills that are transferrable to other subjects and daily life.
+We envision that with a secure knowledge of our Art curriculum, pupils will develop skills that are transferable to other subjects, daily life and future career opportunities.
 It is a curriculum that is flexible and progressive to reflect our continually changing world and remain relevant for our pupils.
-Our Art curriculum provides the children with the opportunities to develop and extend skills and an opportunity to express their individual interests, thought and ideas.
-We strive to ensure that the knowledge our pupils gain will contribute to them becoming creative, confident and proficient artists!
+We strive to ensure that the knowledge our pupils gain will contribute to them becoming creative, confident and proficient artists, crafts people and designers!

 Jess Roberts (Art Subject Lead)